 - Divide into 8 small dessert glasses (about ½ heaping cup per serving).
 Optionally, garnish with a dollop of whipped cream or additional lemon zest.

-- Refrigerate for at least 1 hour, up to 24 hours, to allow mousse to chill.
+- Refrigerate for at least 1 hour, up to 24 hours, to allow mousse to chill and firm up.
 Serve cold.

-- 1 tablespoon lemon zest = zest of one lemon
+- 1 tablespoon lemon zest = zest of one large lemon

 - Mousse will keep for 4-5 days in the refrigerator, but is best served within 1-2 days.